hipe/tmx/kiss-rdb-doc/864-the-toml-adaptation-for-entities.md

 ## broad provision 2

-to make "crude" (fast) parsing easier on us, we are going to be very line-centric. this means that for now multi-line doo-has may be out but later for that. (this is now "future feature 4".)
+to make "crude" (fast) parsing easier on us, we are going to be very line-centric. this is why our first pass at this did not support .[#867.J] multi-line strings...